 All instrumental lessons are taught in conjunction with music theory, so you'll never be in the dark about the notes you're playing and how they work.
 Western functional harmony is fundamental to our instrumental teaching, but we also address the use of modes, blues notes and jazz fundamentals.

-Peter Long is a performing musician, vocalist, sound engineer and composer, and teaches guitar, bass, drums, voice and beginners piano at Abbey Street.
-He performs regularly as vocalist and guitarist for bands Paper Sun and The Winstons and also sings with the Spooky Men’s Chorale.
-He has album credits as a performer, composer, engineer and graphic artist and is also an organiser of events such as the annual Blue Mountains Beatlefest, Life On Mars: A Celebration of the Music of David Bowie and Get Yer Ya-Ya’s Out: the Music of the Rolling Stones.
-He staged the multimedia event States Of Suspension at the Blue Mountains Cultural Centre in February 2018.
-Peter holds a Bachelor in Music (Honours) from Western Sydney University and is currently completely a doctorate in music and moving imagery.
+Peter Long is a performing musician, vocalist, sound engineer, composer and graphic artist, teaching guitar and bass guitar, drums, voice and introductory piano at Abbey Street.
+He performs regularly as vocalist and guitarist for local bands Paper Sun and The Winstons and sings with the Spooky Men’s Chorale.
+He has album credits as a producer and engineer, composer and graphic artist and also promotes events such as the annual Blue Mountains Beatlefest, Life On Mars: A Celebration of the Music of David Bowie and Get Yer Ya-Ya’s Out: the Music of the Rolling Stones.
+Peter holds a Bachelor in Music (Honours) from Western Sydney University and is completing a doctorate in music and moving imagery.

 Ian Dunn is well known in the Blue Mountains though his drumming with local prog-metal heroes Red Bee and is also known as a guitarist and singer with Green Rose.
-Ian has been performing, studying and teaching music since high school and holds an Advanced Diploma of Music and has studied a Bachelor of Music at Western Sydney University.
+Ian has been performing, studying and teaching music since leaving high school, holding an Advanced Diploma of Music and has studied a Bachelor of Music at Western Sydney University.

 What students have said about Abbey Street Music...